suits-rpg/rules/lib/rules/combat.md

 ### Your Power Bonus

-Your effective power is multiplied by a fraction based on the scale below and your power bonus.
-Once you find a weapon's base power, that is the number
+Loss is calculated from a combination of the attackers' sheer power (Body * Weapon Leverage + Weapon Boost (if any)), adjusted by the suit of their card and the defenders' card.

 The sum of all the above bonuses is added and cross indexed on the scale below.
 Round up at or past 0.5.
 Power Bonuses cannot be lower than -3.

-Its best to pre-compute a weapons' power from -3 to +3 or so.
+Its best to pre-compute a weapons' effect from -3 to +3.
 This chart should help:

-POWER RATIOS
+Power Bonus

-PF,     Ratio,   Power
+PB,     Ratio,   Power
   ,         ,   1,   2,   3,   4,   5,   6,   7,   8,   9,   10

 -3,      1/4,   0,   1,   1,   1,   1,   2,   2,   2,   2,   3